CIS9590DealFinder/DealFinder/README.md

 The goal of this project is to run a python file, using Intel One API.
 We designed a python script to analyze past taxi data from a kaggle dataset: https://www.kaggle.com/datasets/anandaramg/taxi-trip-data-nyc.

 # Intel® oneAPI via Devcloud
-To connect to the devcloud, documentation can be found here: https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-linux-macos/
+To connect to the devcloud, documentation can be found here: https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-linux-macos/.

-Using Intel OneAPI is a manual process.
+Using Intel OneAPI is a manual process but we have automated it as much as possible.
 The steps are:

 > ssh devcloud